Bug report #15780

 - start with a fresh config?

 I know your dataset, so I know it is hard to share.
 But if it is a clean project file, I would try to do it using a Linux desktop.
 One because (I think) it is just more stable, but more because it is easier to get a backtrace IF there is a crash.

-#2 Updated by JW van Aalst almost 4 years ago
+#2 Updated by JW van Aalst over 4 years ago

 Thank you Richard for your tips.

 I've found that it doesn't just happen with the large QGIS project file, but also with very simple project files.

 Enabling/disabling the parallel rendering options unfortunately doesn't solve this.

 One thing I've noticed is that when I use only my 1920x1080 laptop screen, 2.18 does not crash.
 When I use my 2560x1440 external screen, 2.18 crashes.
 So perhaps it is related to my graphics driver.
 This was never a problem before 2.18, though.

 I'm happy to attach one of the mini-dumps, if you can tell me the regular file path where such files are written to.